Important note: all examples follow aTbRef naming conventions.

 Calling a single literal value for an argument:

 $Text = fMakeTable($CategoryList);

 Calling a function with multiple arguments, that returns List-type data (see here for multi-value returns):

 Note in this case that whilst no left-side recipient is needed but function parentheses must be included.

 Can a function call another function?

 Yes.
 A function can call itself.
 This is called 'self-reference', and is an advanced technique that should be used with caution and tested in a test document before use at scale.
 This process is also known as recursion.

-Next: Calling functions
+Next: Variable use in functions